ibm-cloud-docs/vpc/iam.md

 ## Resources and resource groups
 {: #resources-and-resource-groups}

 A _resource group_ is a collection of resources, such as an entire VPC or a single subnet, that are associated for the purpose of establishing authorization and usage.
-You can think of a resource group as a collection of infrastructure that might be used by a project, a department, or a team.
+You can think of a resource group as a collection of infrastructure resources that might be used by a project, a department, or a team.

 Large enterprises might divide a VPC into various resource groups, whereas smaller companies might need only one resource group because all team members have access to the entire VPC.
 If you are familiar with _OpenStack_, a resource group is similar in concept to a _Project_ in _OpenStack Keystone_.